quicwg/ops-drafts/draft-ietf-quic-manageability.md

 | 1-RTT encrypted payload                                    |
 +------------------------------------------------------------+
 ~~~~~
-{: #fig-init-complete title="Typical QUIC Initial Completion datagram pattern"}
+{: #fig-init-complete title="Typical Client Completion datagram pattern"}

-The Initial Completion datagram does not expose any additional information;
+The Client Completion datagram does not expose any additional information;
 however, recognizing it can be used to determine that a handshake has completed
 (see {{sec-confirm}}), and for three-way handshake RTT estimation as in
 {{sec-rtt}}.